emrex-eu/.github/profile/README.md

 EMREX
 =====

 Welcome to EMREX organization on GitHub.
-Here you will find all the necessary information to get yu started.
+Here you will find all the necessary information to get you started.

 EMREX can be used in several ways, for example: